WICG/ua-client-hints/README.md

 ## Marketshare Analytics
 A browser's market share can be extremely important.
-Having visibility into a browser's usage can encourage developers to test in that particular browsers, ensuring fewer compatibility issues.
+Having visibility into a browser's usage can encourage developers to test in that particular browser, ensuring fewer compatibility issues for its users.
 On top of that, a browser's market share can have a direct impact on the browser vendors' business goals, ensuring future development of the browser.

-For that use case to work, the server needs to be aware of the server and its meaningful version, in order to be able to register them and find their relative market shares.
+For marketshare analytics to work, the server needs to be aware of the server and its meaningful version, in order to be able to register them and find their relative market shares.

 Sites that wish to provide market share analytics using UA-CH will need to